Top 5 Strongest Password

 Obviously 1234 is to simple but you could change it to something more complicated like D3^Y}9v or the most difficult thing you can remember.
 If someone steals your paper they won’t know your memorized password that needs to be added.
 They’ll just assume you’ve changed your password.
 If they know your memorized password they won’t have your piece of paper.
 If they steal both, highly unlikely, they need to figure out where your memorized password was added (beginning, end every other, something different).
 In the mean time you only have to memorize one password.
 If your piece of paper gets stolen you can contact your bank and have your password changed.
 Another good tip is to not write down what the password goes to.
 Instead of writing down bank write down something that reminds you of your bank.
 I know a Robin that works in a bank, so I could put in “Robin’s facebook password” and remember that it means bank.
 Knowing your password and figuring out where it goes are two different things.
 We’re really dealing with two types of thief’s a hacker and robber.
 The odds of someone breaking into your house stealing your paper and having enough hacking skills to crack the rest are pretty slim.

-password manager is a good options, however understand how to construct a strong password is a must for every end user to protect them self.
+12. A password manager is a good option; however, understanding how to construct a strong password is vital for every end-user to protect themselves.